eveshogweyore/sms/README.md

     pip install -r requirements.txt
     ```

-4. **Set up the SQLite database:** The SQLite database file will be automatically created the first time you run the app.
-Alternatively, you can manually create the database and apply migrations if needed.
+4. **Set up the MySQL database:** The MySQL database file will **NOT** be automatically created the first time you run the app.
+Hence, ensure that you create the database first in your MySQL shell before you run the app.
+The **Database Tables** will be automatically created when you run the app.

 ***